 Voya can help you set up a SEP plan for your small business, and serve as the IRA custodian holding assets for each employee.

 - Do it for yourself.
 You can set up a SEP plan for yourself if you’re self-employed (sole proprietor or as a partner), with or without employees.

 - Do it for your employees.
 If you run a business and have employees, a SEP plan covers everyone.

-- Contributions are not included as part of the employee’s income.
+- Excluded from income.
+Contributions are not included as part of the employee’s income.

 - Contributions can vary.
 To adjust for cash flow fluctuations, employers can decide on how much to contribute each year or can opt out for a year.